sozialhelden/accessibility-cloud/README.md

 ## Contributing data

-- [A11yJSON](https://sozialhelden.github.io/ac-format/attributes.html) - everything about AllyJSON, our data exchange format
+- [A11yJSON](https://sozialhelden.github.io/ac-format/attributes.html) - everything about AllyJSON, our data exchange standard
-- [Importing Data](docs/importing-data.md) - a guide on how to import new data
+- [Importing Data](docs/importing-data.md) - a guide on how to import and share new data sources on accessibility.cloud

-## Using Provided Data
+## Using data

-- [JSON-API](docs/json-api.md) - Comprehensive documentation of the official JSON API
+- [JSON-API](docs/json-api.md) - Comprehensive documentation of the official accessibility.cloud API
 - [JavaScript widget code](https://github.com/sozialhelden/accessibility-cloud-js) - a JavaScript sample widget that shows how to integrate the API
 - [JavaScript widget demo](https://sozialhelden.github.io/accessibility-cloud-js/) - shows how the integrated JS widget looks

 ## Contributing Code

-- [Development guide](docs/development.md) - a short introduction on how to get the code running locally
+- [Development guide](docs/development.md) - a short introduction on how to get the accessibility.cloud backend running locally as a developer

 ## Legal Information